Positive Birth Story

 I am so glad Alison was there.
 I would never have another baby without a doula.
 I don’t think Rob would either.
 I think every woman should have a doula with her during their birthing time!
 Thank you Alison, we appreciate ALL you did.

 Bryson’s birth was everything I wanted.
 I couldn’t ask for more.
 I have 3 healthy boys, a great husband and another beautiful birthing day, the best of all 3.

 How long was my labor?
-If I count from Monday night at 1 AM, then 18 hours.
-But I think from 1 AM until they broke my water was prodromal labor.
-So if you count from 4:30 pm until 7 PM it was 2 hours.
+If I count from Monday night at 1 AM it is 18 hours.
+But, I think from 1 AM until they broke my water was prodromal labor.
+So, if you count from 4:30 pm until 7 PM it was 2 hours.
 I pushed with Carson for almost 3 hours, so in comparison this was speedy!
 That is what Rob kept commenting on, it went so FAST.

 I am so grateful that I used Hypnobabies for this birth.
 It prepared me in so many different ways.
 I was more informed than with any other birth.
 I was able to plan ahead for what I wanted and ask for it.
 I had tools and my husband and doula had tools to help me have an enjoyable birthing day.
 I wish every mother knew about how hypnosis can empower them in childbirth.
 Thank you Kerry for your program!
 Thank you Carole for being a great teacher!
 I wish happy, comfortable, empowering and enjoyable births for everyone.